Updated 16 September 2022

 We may be required to provide other audit firms with access to our audit files where they act as group auditors or successor auditors.
 We may also be requested to provide access to our audit files to potential investors or their advisors.

-Whilst we store personal data on servers both in Dublin and the UK, in line with the above, we may need to transfer personal data outside the UK.
+Whilst we store personal data on servers within the UK, in line with the above, we may need to transfer personal data outside the UK.
 This includes to countries that are not recognised by the Government of the UK as providing an equivalent level of protection for personal data as in the UK (also known as having adequacy).
 Where we do so, we ensure that appropriate measures are in place to comply with our obligations under data protection legislation.
 This can include entering into an agreement governing the transfer containing the ‘standard contractual clauses’ (also known as ‘model clauses’) approved for this purpose by the Government of the UK.

 Our retention of your personal data